YowSiaoKang/tp/docs/UserGuide.md

 </div>

-- Deletes the person at the specified `INDEX`.
+- Deletes the volunteer at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed volunteer list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the volunteer contacts.
+- `list` followed by `delete 2` deletes the 2nd volunteer in the volunteer contacts.
-- `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+- `find Betsy` followed by `delete 1` deletes the 1st volunteer in the results of the `find` command.

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Caution:**
-In this version of Match, deleting a person will not delete his/her assignments.
+In this version of Match, deleting a volunteer will not delete his/her assignments.
 </div>

 ### Clearing all entries : `clear`